 satellite teaching site for Temple University and Philadelphia College

 of Osteopathic Medicine (PCOM) students in their third and fourth years

 of medical school.
 We are the only residency at Saint Francis Healthcare

 Saint Francis Healthcare has a two-pronged mission of providing excellent

 patient care and training excellent family physicians, and these missions

-hospice and palliative care medicine, and urgent care.
+and palliative care medicine, and urgent care.